trhacknon/EMAGNET/README.md

 # EMAGNET v3.4.1

 #### Important Notice: Avoid being banned by set TIME for 200 seconds or higher in emagnet.conf.

-#### Nr1.nu is my own domain, it will be down until wednesday due maintaince, so.
-From now you using ifconfig.me for whois your IP if you dont trust this place change WIP= in /etc/emagnet.conf until wednesday.
+#### Nr1.nu is from now up and running again as expected, we are now using nr1.nu for whois our IP again, whois your IP unlimited times without any logs saved or stored.

 ### A special not for v3.4.1 that has been added is how many threads we using during download: